 Annex 11, paragraph 3.2.1.2., amend to read:

 "3.2.1.2.
-A manufacturer may disable any specific OBD monitor for a given driving cycle for ambient or engine temperatures below 266 K (-7° C) or at elevations over 2,500 metres above sea level provided the manufacturer submits data and/or an engineering evaluation which adequately demonstrate that monitoring would be unreliable when such conditions exist.
-A manufacturer may also request disablement of any specific OBD monitor at other ambient or engine temperatures or other elevations if they demonstrate to the authority with data and/or an engineering evaluation that misdiagnosis would occur under such conditions.
+A manufacturer may disable any specific OBD monitor for a given driving cycle for ambient or engine coolant temperatures below 266 K (-7° C) or at elevations over 2,500 metres above sea level provided the manufacturer submits data and/or an engineering evaluation which adequately demonstrate that monitoring would be unreliable when such conditions exist.
+A manufacturer may also request disablement of any specific OBD monitor at other ambient or engine coolant temperatures or other elevations if they demonstrate to the authority with data and/or an engineering evaluation that misdiagnosis would occur under such conditions.
 It is not necessary to illuminate the Malfunction Indicator (MI) if OBD thresholds are exceeded during a regeneration provided no defect is present.

-Engine temperature is only deemed subject to approval, if it is used as a substitute to ambient temperature."
+Engine coolant temperature is only deemed subject to approval, if it is used as a substitute to ambient temperature."

 In the 06 and 07 series of amendments